microsoft/promptflow/docs/how-to-guides/quick-start.md

 cd promptflow/examples/flows/standard/web-classification
 ```

 A flow directory is a directory that contains all contents of a flow.
+Structure of flow folder:
+- **flow.dag.yaml**: The flow definition with inputs/outputs, nodes, tools and variants for authoring purpose.
+- **.promptflow/flow.tools.json**: It contains all package tools meta that references in `flow.dag.yaml`.
+- **Source code files (.py, .jinja2)**: User managed, the code scripts that references by tools.
+- **requirements.txt**: Python package dependencies for this flow.

 ![flow_dir](../media/how-to-guides/quick-start/flow_directory.png)